apache/dolphinscheduler/README.md

 ### Design features:

-A distributed and easy-to-expand visual DAG workflow scheduling system.
+A distributed and easy-to-extend visual DAG workflow scheduling system.
 Dedicated to solving the complex dependencies in data processing, making the scheduling system `out of the box` for data processing.
 Its main objectives are as follows:

  - Associate the Tasks according to the dependencies of the tasks in a DAG graph, which can visualize the running state of task in real time.